OpenTranslationBible/open-bible/en-GB/49.Ephesians/md/ephesians-05.md

 ## Ephesians 5:15

-So then, be careful how you walk, not as unwise people but as wise,
+Be very careful, then, how you live—not as unwise but as wise,

 ## Ephesians 5:16

-Making the most of your time, because the days are evil.
+making the most of every opportunity, because the days are evil.

 ## Ephesians 5:17

-Therefore do not be foolish, but understand what the will of the Lord is.
+Therefore do not be foolish, but understand what the Lord’s will is.

 ## Ephesians 5:18

-And do not get drunk with wine, in which there is debauchery, but be filled with the Spirit,
+Do not get drunk on wine, which leads to debauchery, but be filled with the Spirit,

 ## Ephesians 5:19

-Speaking to one another in psalms and hymns and spiritual songs, singing and making melody with your hearts to the Lord;
+speaking to one another with psalms, hymns, and spiritual songs, singing and making music from your heart to the Lord,

 ## Ephesians 5:20

-Always giving thanks for all things in the name of our Lord Jesus Christ to our God and Father;
+always giving thanks to God the Father for everything, in the name of our Lord Jesus Christ.

 ## Ephesians 5:21

-And subject yourselves to one another in the fear of Christ.
+Submit to one another out of reverence for Christ.

 ## Ephesians 5:22

-Wives, subject yourselves to your own husbands, as to the Lord.
+Wives, submit yourselves to your own husbands, as to the Lord.

 ## Ephesians 5:23

-For the husband is the head of the wife, as Christ also is the head of the church, He Himself being the Saviour of the body.
+For the husband is the head of the wife, as Christ is the head of the church, his body, of which He is the Saviour.

 ## Ephesians 5:24

-But as the church is subject to Christ, so also the wives ought to be to their husbands in everything.
+Now as the church submits to Christ, so also wives should submit to their husbands in everything.

 ## Ephesians 5:25

-Husbands, love your wives, just as Christ also loved the church and gave Himself up for her,
+Husbands, love your wives, just as Christ loved the church and gave Himself up for her,

 ## Ephesians 5:26

-So that He might sanctify her, having cleansed her by the washing of water with the word,
+to make her holy, cleansing her by the washing with water through the word,

 ## Ephesians 5:27

-That He might present to Himself the church in all her glory, having no spot or wrinkle or any such thing; but that she would be holy and blameless.
+and to present her to Himself as a radiant church, without stain or wrinkle or any other blemish, but holy and blameless.

 ## Ephesians 5:28

-So husbands also ought to love their own wives as their own bodies.
-He who loves his own wife loves himself;
+In this same way, husbands ought to love their wives as their own bodies.
+He who loves his wife loves himself.

 ## Ephesians 5:29

-For no one ever hated his own flesh, but nourishes and cherishes it, just as Christ also does the church,
+After all, no one ever hated their own body, but they feed and care for it, just as Christ does the church—

 ## Ephesians 5:30

-Because we are parts of His body.
+for we are members of His body.

 ## Ephesians 5:31

-For this reason a man shall leave his father and his mother and be joined to his wife, and the two shall become one flesh.
+“For this reason a man will leave his father and mother and be united to his wife, and the two will become one flesh.”

 ## Ephesians 5:32

-This mystery is great; but I am speaking with reference to Christ and the church.
+This is a profound mystery—but I am talking about Christ and the church.

 ## Ephesians 5:33

-Nevertheless, as for you individually, each husband is to love his own wife the same as himself, and the wife must see to it that she respects her husband.
+However, each one of you also must love his wife as he loves himself, and the wife must respect her husband.